BOLT-117

 The BOLT-117 and Paveway I (based on the more streamlined Mk 84 2,000-pound bomb) underwent combat evaluation with the 8th Tactical Fighter Wing in Southeast Asia from May to August 1968.
 The first combat drop of a laser guided bomb was made using BOLT-117s on 23 May 1968.
 Without the existence of tracking pods, the Weapon Systems Officer (WSO) in the back seat of an F-4 Phantom II used a hand-held Airborne Laser Designator to guide the bombs, but half of the LGBs still hit their targets despite the difficulties inherent in keeping the laser on the target.
 Placement of the control surfaces on the rear of the bomb proved to be less than ideal as it limited the ability of the fins to control the bomb's trajectory.
 In the combat evaluations the BOLT-117 achieved a circular error probability (CEP) of 75 ft while the Paveway I achieved a CEP of 20 feet with one in every four bombs scoring a direct hit.
 Only a limited number of BOLT-117 bombs were produced before it was discontinued in favor of the more accurate Paveway I family of guidance kits that moved the control fins to the front of the bomb.
 The Paveway variant was very successful and over 28,000 Paveway weapons were dropped during the war in Vietnam.

 The impact of the BOLT-117 on aerial warfare was revolutionary, allowing the destruction of targets even other existing precision weapons had difficulty destroying due to having small warheads and difficulty tracking certain types of objects.
 Earlier electro-optical weapons such as the AGM-62 Walleye could accurately strike targets with small outlines and good contrast on camera but had difficulty hitting large oddly shaped structures like bridges.
 Laser-guided weapons allowed far greater precision against these types of targets, and with much larger warheads.

 Another equally important improvement was the ability to use add-on guidance kits to turn standard "dumb" ordnance into precision-guided munition yielding a considerable increase in effectiveness compared with free-falling, unguided bombs, and doing so at a fraction of the cost of other guided weapons.
 The cost of the add-on kits was only a few percent of the original $100,000 price goal.

+Design

+The BOLT-117 featured a KMU-342 laser guidance and control kit attached to M117 750-pound bomb.
+The guidance system and control fins were adapted from the AGM-45 Shrike missile.
+The BOLT-117 was discontinued in favor of the more powerful 2000 lb GBU-10 Paveway.